-Using the internet is part of everyday life for most children and young people.
-Although for the most part, the internet is very beneficial to children and young people, we know that there are sometimes problems.
+Using the internet is part of everyday life for children and young people.
+Children attending school learn about online safety (including phones) as part of their curriculum.
+But parents and carers also have a responsibility to keep their children safe online.
+Although for the most part, the internet is beneficial to children and young people, we know that there are sometimes problems.
 Work we are doing around this includes:

 - Digital safeguarding training for professionals